Introduction: Why accessibility is crucial

 - Clearer structure: Semantic HTML and logical navigation help all users

-- Mobile optimisation: Touch-friendly elements work universally
+- Mobile optimisation: Touch-friendly elements work everywhere

 Legal foundations in Austria